-The trail of shit to the bed was gone but the inner door knob was not clean.
-“It wasn’t me,” the Brazilian guy said, trying to prove his innocence despite being caught in the act of cleaning the scene of the crime.
+The trail of shit to the bed was gone, but the inner door knob was not clean.
+“It wasn’t me,” the Brazilian guy said, trying to prove his innocence despite being caught in the act of cleaning the scene of his crime.
 Disgusted, I cleaned the doorknob myself, using all my remaining hand sanitizer and toilet paper.

 I went back and washed my hands again, and then again, and then once more for good measure.

-Back in my newly cleaned room, I sat back down on my bed and tried to sleep a little more.
+Back in my newly cleaned room, I lay back down on my bed and tried to sleep a little more.

 Kiersten, who was in the dorm above me, didn’t believe me when I told her this story later in the morning, but upon seeing a missed poop stain on the floor and a brown hand print on my dorm curtain (which I innocently grabbed before I knew what was on my hand and ripped off my bed after I knew), she freaked out and exclaimed, “Thank god we are checking out today.”

 As we left the hostel that day, I hailed a cab.

 As I stepped into the cab, I couldn’t have been happier to move from a hostel to a hotel.
 A shit-free future awaited me.